tedunderwood/biographies/evaluation/hypotheses.md

 42. Ralph Rover, narrator of *The Coral Island* (R. M. Ballantyne), resembles William, the narrator of *Swiss Family Robinson* (J. D. Wyss, in translation) more than either character resembles Long John Silver in *Treasure Island* (R. L. Stevenson).
 (A fairly straightforward case, since the first two books are Robinsonades, and the third isn’t, in spite of its island setting.)

-43. Montoni in *Mysteries of Udolpho* (Radcliffe) resembles Heathcliff in *Wuthering Heights* (Emily Brontë) more than either character resembles Mr Bennet in *Pride and Prejudice.* (Another case where we’re testing our model’s ability to discern similarities across time.
-Montoni and Heathcliff are both cruel, proud, tormented figures who get called “Gothic” or “Byronic,” although Heathcliff is more sympathetic.
-Mr Bennet is nothing like them morally, but he is intermediate between them in time; if the model cares too deeply about period diction, it might be thrown off.)
+43. Montoni in *Mysteries of Udolpho* (Radcliffe) resembles Heathcliff in *Wuthering Heights* (Emily Brontë) more than either character resembles Mr Bennet in *Pride and Prejudice.* (Montoni and Heathcliff are both cruel, proud, tormented figures who get called “Gothic” or “Byronic,” although Heathcliff is more sympathetic.
+Mr Bennet is nothing like them morally, but he is intermediate between them in time.)

 Social resemblance across authors, distractor from outside
 ----------------------------------------------------------